-B. Constituent Bench Dedications
+B. Constituent Memorial Benches

-These are benches which have been requested by constituents in order to honor or memorialize a member of the public and are funded by the requestors who must pay \$5,000 for a 10-year term.
-Requests must be in reference to a significant supporter or a volunteer, as defined in Section III D below.
-The General Manager or his/her designee reviews requests to determine if they meet the eligibility definitions.
-Requests that are administratively declined because they do not meet the eligibility definitions may be appealed to the General Manager for a second review.
-Eligible requests will be administratively implemented.
+These are benches which have been requested by constituents in order to honor a member of the public and are funded by the requestors who must pay \$5,000 for the lifetime cost of the bench.
+LFPAC discusses requests for these benches and decides which requests will be referred to the full Board for a vote.
+Requests must be in reference to a deceased significant supporter or a volunteer, as defined in the following sections.

-- a) Constituent bench dedications shall only be selected from and placed in locations that have been pre-determined by the District and/or approved by the Planning and Natural Resources Committee and/or by the full Board of Directors. - b) If a request for a constituent bench meets the eligibility requirements, the requestor(s) shall pay for the cost of constructing, installing and maintaining a bench and plaque by contributing \$5,000 to cover the 10-year dedication term of the bench. - c) Bench plaques will be 2 x 6 inches in size. - d) Benches must be one of the two District standard bench designs. - e) Constituent bench dedications will have a term limit of 10 years.
-After 10 years, the original donor will have the option to contribute an additional \$5,000 donation for each additional 10-year term.
-Should the original donor decline to renew an existing bench, the bench will be offered to the public for re-dedication.
+- a) Constituent memorial benches shall only be placed in locations that have been pre-determined by the District and approved by the Use and Management committee and by the full Board of Directors. - b) If a request for special recognition is approved by the Board of Directors, the requestor(s) shall pay for the cost of constructing, installing and maintaining a memorial bench by contributing \$5,000 to a Memorial Bench Fund to cover the lifetime cost of the bench.
+The District will put this fund into an interest-bearing account which will be used solely for memorial bench construction, installation, repair, and maintenance. - c) Bench plaques will be 2 x 6 inches in size. - d) Benches must be one of the two District standard bench designs.

-C. District Bench Dedications
+C. District Memorial Benches

-These are benches which are installed by the District in response to requests by members of the Board of Directors to honor "Founders," "Significant Supporters", and "Volunteers".
+These are benches which are installed by the District in response to requests by members of the Board of Directors to honor deceased "Founders," "Significant Supporters", and "Volunteers".

-- a) LFPAC can initiate a bench request and refer a decision to the full Board or individual Board members can initiate a bench request which will be referred to LFPAC for discussion before it is referred to the full Board for a final decision.
-Honorees must be "Founders", "Significant Supporters", and "Volunteers" (per policy Section III D below). - b) For these benches there are no design specification limits or limits on their location.
+a) LFPAC can initiate a bench request and refer a decision to the full Board or individual Board members can initiate a bench request which will be referred to LFPAC for discussion before it is referred to the full Board for a final decision.
+Honorees must be deceased "Founders", "Significant Supporters", and "Volunteers" (per policy Section III D below).

+b) For these benches there are no design specification limits or limits on their location.
 The District will pay for the lifetime cost of the bench.

-D. Founders, Significant Supporters, and Volunteers
+D. Deceased Founders, Significant Supporters, and Volunteers